 This may not always work for you, but it can be an option.
 It may be the best way to avoid a tense situation in some cases so keep this method in your toolbox.

-If you don’t want to use this method or want to have other options available, there are other options which are still polite but will keep you from having to answer the question.
+If you don’t want to use this method or want to have other options available, there are other options that are still polite but will keep you from having to answer the question.
 Use these ideas if you’re not sure of what to say.

 Decline to Answer